 Increasingly, you can find calcium and vitamin D- fortified OJ, and it’s a good source of folic acid and vitamin C, too.

 Orange juice can be a significant source of calories when more than a cup is consumed daily.

 Magical indeed!
-Full of fiber, protein, iron, zinc and magnesium—find ways to fit beans into your weekly (or daily) diet.
+Full of fiber, protein, iron, zinc and magnesium—find ways to fit beans into your athlete’s diet plan.

 Roast them for a crunchy snack, top a salad, layer into a burrito, or throw them in with diced tomatoes for a hearty pasta dish.

 Cheese is a quick and easy snack, especially when packaged in sticks or blocks.
 Mix cheese into casseroles, pasta and layer it in sandwiches.